syntevo/syntevo.github.io/SmartGit/HowTos/SSH.md

 To create a private/public key pair, execute following command in a
 Terminal:

+`$ ssh-keygen -t ed25519`

+If you have connection problems, try with this command instead:

 `$ ssh-keygen -t rsa -b 4096 -m PEM`

-The parameters `-m PEM` are necessary, because some newer SSH implementations, e.g. on macOS 10.14+, use a different format of the private key file that is not (yet) supported by the SSH library SmartGit is using.

 ### Converting an existing private key to PEM-format

-If you have a private key file which is not supported, please try this command in a Terminal:
+If you have a private key file with an unsupported format, use this command in a Terminal to convert it:

 `$ ssh-keygen -f <private_key_file> -p -m PEM`